 - h.
 That the proposed design provides, to the extent feasible, for future passive or natural heating or cooling opportunities in the subdivision pursuant to Government Code Section 66473.1.
 As feasible, the project has attempted to take advantage of passive or natural cooling opportunities in subdivision design.
 Appropriate consideration was given to the local climate, while ensuring that heating and cooling opportunities did not result in the reduction of allowable densities or the percentage of a lot that may be occupied as contemplated by Government Code section 66473.1.

-4. Approval with Conditions.
-Based on the aforementioned findings, the Planning Commission recommends the City Council to adopt a resolution to approve Tentative Parcel Map 2024-01 (Exhibit '1'), subject to the conditions set forth in Exhibit '2' (Tentative Parcel Map 2024-01 conditions of approval) attached hereto.
+4. Approved with Conditions.
+Based on the aforementioned findings, the City Council adopts a resolution to approve Tentative Parcel Map 2024-01 (Exhibit '1'), subject to the conditions set forth in Exhibit '2' (Tentative Parcel Map 2024-01 conditions of approval) attached hereto.
 5. Effective Date of Resolution.
-This Resolution shall become effective immediately.
-The Secretary of the Planning Commission shall certify to the adoption of the Resolution and shall transmit copies of the same to the City Council of the City of Kerman
+This Resolution shall become effective immediately after the City Council approves Rezone 2023-03 and said ordinance adopting the same then becomes effective.

-I HEREBY CERTIFY that the foregoing Resolution was approved at a special meeting of the City of Kerman Planning Commission on the 22nd day of September 2025, and was fully adopted at said meeting by the following vote:
+The foregoing resolution was approved by the City Council of the City of Kerman at a regular meeting on the 22nd day of October 2025, by the following vote: